amitkys/sabnam_ai/README.md

 }

 ### Question Object Format
--note: `tags` uses for 'question previously asked year name like, 2025, 2026 etc. if not provided year then set to empty array
+-note: `tags` uses for 'question previously asked year name like, 2025, 2026 etc. if not provided year then set to empty array.
-**Strict Rule:** `tags` must always be an empty array `[]`.
+ -- from 2nd response onwards, only give question object (not metadata) **Strict Rule:** `tags` must always be an empty array `[]`.

 {